 - 100+ students have been recognized with endowed National Named Scholarships through the American Welding Society (AWS), including two students who have traveled to Japan as part of the AWS Matsuo Bridge Company Scholarship award - a priceless educational experience!

 - The Resistance Welder Manufacturers' Alliance has awarded over 25 National Scholarships to Ferris WET students since 1995.

-- WET faculty members Kenneth Kuk, and David Murray have been awarded the Adams Memorial Membership and recognized as AWS Counselors for outstanding teaching and leadership activities in their undergraduate and postgraduate institutions.
+- WET faculty members Jeffrey Carney, Kenneth Kuk, and David Murray have been awarded by the AWS at a national level.
+These include the Adams Memorial Membership, Howard E. Atkins Award and have been recognized as AWS Counselors for outstanding teaching and leadership activities in their undergraduate and postgraduate institutions.

 Statement of Mission

 Welding Engineering Technology Program - adopted 2000

 To continuously define the profession by producing Welding Technology and Welding Engineering Technology graduates whose knowledge, skills, and attitudes are nationally recognized.